mitranim/jisp/readme.md

 When using conditionals (e.g. `and`) with forms that compile to multiple lines, all but last line will be put before the conditional, executing regardless of which of the tests are passed.

 Built-in toplevel functions are leaked globals; todo scope to compiled jisp scripts.
+Reimplement as many as possible as macros.

 Hoisting of multi-line statements above their place in code causes some actions to be executed out of order.

 [NYI] It's somewhat awkward to pass a 'nothing' to a macro (e.g. in a list of arguments); you have to test it in a macro and change value to "".
 Considering a special clause for `undefined` or `null`, or perhaps a special `nil` virtual value.

 [NYI] `command` doesn't automatically load the `register` module.

+Macro embedding-hoisting doesn't respect global scope, overwrites previously defined names.
+Not sure what to do about this; it might be a good thing, considering that macros are going to be more and more core to the language.

 ## Why Use It